Key Takeaways for Restaurant Loyalty Programs

 Best suited for - Small, independent restaurants combining resources in a local market.

-The Business Case: Why Implement a Loyalty Program?
+Why Restaurants Should Implement a Loyalty Program

 The primary justification for investing in a loyalty program is the economic reality that retaining an existing customer is significantly cheaper than acquiring a new one.